realheatherirene/climate-color-open/README.md

 ## 🚀 Usage Guidelines
 * **Do:** Use this in your apps, games, and personal projects.
 * **Do:** Feel free to add to and/or modify the tool resources to fit your needs.
-* **Don't:** Claim ownership of the wheel or use the "Stewardship Wheel" name to imply an official endorsement by Heather Succio.
+* **Don't:** Claim ownership of the wheel or use the "Climate Color Wheel" or "Stewardship Wheel" names to imply an official endorsement by Heather Succio.

 ---

-*Find more from us at https://stewardshipwheel.info*
+*Find more from us at https://climatecolor.com*